AJAkil/LLMalMorph/README.md

 4. This project is intended for **educational and research contexts only**, such as academic study, vulnerability analysis, defensive testing, and improving security posture. **Misuse of this framework for the creation, distribution, or execution of harmful software is strictly discouraged** and may violate applicable laws.

 By accessing and using this software, you confirm that you understand and accept that any misuse is **solely your responsibility**, and that the authors and affiliated parties are fully exempt from any legal liability.

+## ⚠️ Malware Samples Disclaimer
+This project relies on open-source malware source codes used during experiments.
+You can access them in a password protected archive `malware_samples.zip` from the directory `samples/experiment_samples`.
+Use the password: ***infected*** for the malware source code archive.

+- ⚠️ **Extract only in an isolated VM or sandbox environment.**
+- **Do NOT execute malware** on systems you care about.
+- Use only **offline, isolated virtual environments** for analysis.
+- These samples are provided strictly for **educational and research purposes**.

+By downloading or using these samples, you acknowledge you are solely responsible for handling them safely and legally.